Using Github and Github Codespaces#

 Both above and in our class videos, I mention add/commit/push.
 These are examples of git commands.
 Git is a framework for doing version control.
 In other words, keeping track of files and file changes.
 This is actually a tough problem!
 Most software development of any kind is being done by multiple people in different places.
 Someone might want to add a new feature, but you don’t want to break the entire project.
 How do you keep track of everything?
 Git lets us do that.

 Github is a particular “flavor” of git and is owned by Microsoft.
 You can use git at the command line of your computer, typing in different commands.
 You can also “point and click”.
 In my videos, I show you some point and click methods.
+The DataCamp Intro to GitHub Concepts course (Chapter 1) explains the difference between Git (the version control software) and GitHub (the cloud-based hosting service that uses Git).

 There are a million git and Github tutorials around.
 We just need to know the basics to keep track of our files and to work together.
 It’s kind of like using Google Docs (kind of!), but going to the next level.